mnemnion/orb/README.md

   This is a bootstrap sequence because I require the code-generation tools for **bridge**.

-`grym` will currently do precisely three things: `grym invert` will do nothing, because it can mangle the `orb` directory and we don't want that.
+`orb` will currently do precisely three things: `orb invert` will do nothing, because it can mangle the `orb` directory and we don't want that.
 You can manually enable this ability in [orb/grym.orb](orb/grym.orb).

-`grym knit` will knit through an `orb` directory to produce a `src` directory.
+`orb knit` will knit through an `orb` directory to produce a `src` directory.
 At present, this is alpha-quality, with a simple, one-to-one correspondence between orb file and sorcery file.
 You may use any language so long as it is Lua.

-`grym weave` will generate Markdown documentation of the orb files in the `doc/md` directory.
+`orb weave` will generate Markdown documentation of the orb files in the `doc/md` directory.
 This provides headers, code blocks, and not much else.

 ### Next